-Figure 2: Two experiments using Latin squares.
-Left: a $5 \times 5$ forestry experiment in Beddgelert in Wales, to compare varieties of tree; designed by Fisher, laid out in 1929, and photographed in about 1945.
-Right: a current $6 \times 6$ experiment to compare methods of controlling aphids; conducted by Lesley Smart at Rothamsted Research, photographed in 2004.
+Figure 2.
+Two experiments using Latin squares.
+Left: a 5×5 forestry experiment in Beddgelert in Wales, to compare varieties of tree; designed by R. A. Fisher, laid out in 1929, and photographed in 1952.
+Right: a current 6×6 experiment to compare methods of controlling aphids; conducted by Lesley Smart at Rothamsted Research, photographed in 2004.

-3.2 Randomization
+3.2.
+Randomization.
 Before a design is used for an experiment, it is randomized.
 This means that a permutation of the cells is chosen at random from among all those that preserve the three partitions: into rows, into columns, and into regions.
 It is by no means common for the cells to be actually square plots on the ground; when they are, it is also possible to transpose rows and columns, if the regions are unchanged by this action.
 This random permutation is applied to the chosen gerechte design before it is laid out in the field.

 One important statistical principle is lack of bias.
 This means that every plot in the field should be equally likely to be matched, by the randomization, to each abstract cell in the gerechte design, so that any individual plot with strange characteristics is equally likely to affect any of the treatments.
 This lack of bias is achieved if and only if the set of permutations used for randomizing forms a transitive group, in the sense that there is such a permutation carrying any nominated cell to any other.
-The allowable permutations of the $5 \times 5$ grid in Figure 1 do not have this property, but those for magic Latin squares do.
-There are others, but no complete classification as far as we know.
+The allowable permutations of the 5×5 grid in Figure 1 do not have this property, but those for magic Latin squares do.
+There are other examples in which lack of bias is achieved, but no complete classification as far as we know.